tryin2bdeveloper/Devops_Group5/usecases/usecase-24.md

 A request is made to the analyst for regional population data with a focus on city and non-city living.

 ### MAIN SUCCESS SCENARIO
-The analyst receives the data request.
+The analyst receives the data request for the cities in each region.
-Population data by region with including those living in cities and outside cities is compiled.
+The system is gathering to compiled population data by region with including those living in cities and outside cities.
 The data is sorted and clearly organized.
 The output is prepared and presented for further analysis.